AnthonyKenny98/PhilosophyV/README.md

 # PhilosophyV
-A RISC-V Processor implemented in verilog
+A RISC-V Processor implemented in Verilog